Best Practices to Protect SSL/TLS Certificates

 Best Practices for Protecting SSL/TLS Certificates and Keys

-- Identify and create SSL/TLS Certificates inventory: You subject yourself to security threats if you don’t keep a strict inventory of your certificates, so start by keeping track of all the issued certificates from your Certificate Authority (CA).
+You subject yourself to security threats if you don’t keep a strict inventory of your certificates, so start by keeping track of all the issued certificates from your Certificate Authority (CA).
 Manually, It can be challenging to ensure that you’ve collected everything, from internal CAs to network devices.
 To build an accurate inventory, Enterprises should automate a system that quickly scans the whole digital infrastructure to identify all digital assets, including where they are installed, who owns them, and how they are utilized.
 This will help you identify all certificates that may influence the reliability and availability of your company’s infrastructure.

-- Monitor SSL/TLS Certificates: Manual management of certificates becomes challenging as your networks evolve and the number of certificates increases.
+Manual management of certificates becomes challenging as your networks evolve and the number of certificates increases.
 All of the certificates in your environment should be continuously checked for availability, expiration, and key strength in real-time synchronization with CAs, SSL network scans, and certificate store inventories.

-- Automate certificate management: Processes that rotate any or all keys and renew certificates on a planned or as-needed basis are required by strong security procedures.
+Processes that rotate any or all keys and renew certificates on a planned or as-needed basis are required by strong security procedures.
 With automation, you can update all affected certificates, private keys, and CA certificate chains fast.
 You may also respond quickly to major security events like a CA compromise or a zero-day vulnerability in a cryptographic algorithm or library by automating the tasks.
 Automation helps prevent outages and saves time from manual tasks like certificate requests, issuance, provisioning, and renewal.

-- Secure Private Keys: When an attacker gets access to a private key, valuable data is leaked due to the impersonation of an enterprise’s servers.
+When an attacker gets access to a private key, valuable data is leaked due to the impersonation of an enterprise’s servers.
 To ensure maximum security, never leave private keys in your logs, especially your email and chat, whether for storage or transmission and use a central key escrow, such as an encrypted software vault or Hardware Security Module (HSM).

-- Enforce Policies: Your security posture should contain a well-defined policy that specifies which application settings are required and how certificates should be used.
+Your security posture should contain a well-defined policy that specifies which application settings are required and how certificates should be used.
 Machine identity security policies and practices must be established to keep your machine identities safe.
 This helps manage all aspects of machine identities, including issuance, use, configuration, ownership, management, security, and decommissioning.

-- SSL/TLS Certificate Vulnerabilities: Increased threat intelligence is needed to provide a baseline for identifying vulnerable keys and certificates, such as those with weak encryption algorithms or short key lengths.
+Increased threat intelligence is needed to provide a baseline for identifying vulnerable keys and certificates, such as those with weak encryption algorithms or short key lengths.
 A baseline can help identify applications that are served by vulnerable keys and certificates and certificates that are possibly compromised, unused, or expired and should be revoked or retired.